 The Many Dangers of Using Angel Dust

 Angel dust is an extremely dangerous drug to use.
-People who are under the influence of this drug are more likely to engage in dangerous activities.
+People who are under the influence of this hallucinogen are more likely to engage in dangerous activities.
 This substance has been known to cause people to overestimate their abilities, believing that they have more physical strength than they actually do.
 This often results in people doing things that they would not have done if they were not experiencing angel dust effects and symptoms.

 Unfortunately, angel dust users sometimes mix the drug with other substances.
 Some may mix angel dust with alcohol or barbiturates.
 Mixing these drugs causes the effects of them to be more enhanced, so individuals may decide to combine them in an attempt to have a more intense and pleasurable experience.
 However, the angel dust effects and the effects of the other substance can cause very serious consequences when they’re combined.
 In some situations, these mixtures cause people to experience seizures, coma, or even death.

 Whenever a person stops using PCP after having used the drug for a while, the individual’s body will go into somewhat of a shock.
 This is known as withdrawal.
 When the body is physically dependent on something, it becomes difficult to function without that substance.
 So, if an individual end PCP use, his or her body will respond.

 Withdrawal symptoms can be very extreme and uncomfortable.
 The symptoms a person experiences will depend on how long the individual has used PCP.
 But, some of the symptoms may include: